pricingmonkey/rxjs-redux/README.md

 #### Limit invocations to one at a time

-Sometimes props change faster than the the time to finish async operation.
-If that happens it helps to:
+Sometimes props change faster than the time required to finish async operation.
+If that happens, it helps to:
  - run only one `mapPropsToObservable` at a time (ignoring other prop changes in the meantime)
  - always make sure `mapPropsToObservable` one final time with the most recent props.